muerrilla/stable-diffusion-NPW/README.md

 ## Comparisons and Stuff

-Here are some comparisons of NPW with attention/emphasis.
-So top row is NPW and ottom row is using the (Negative Prompt: 0), (Negative Prompt: 0.25), etc. syntax.
+Here are some comparisons between NPW and Attention/Emphasis.
+So top row is using NPW and bottom row is using the (Negative Prompt: weight) syntax with the same weights.

 ```Prompts: a close up portrait of a cyberpunk [knight|lobster], [lobster| ] armour, cyberpunk!, fantasy, elegant, digital painting, artstation, concept art, matte, sharp focus, art by josan gonzalez```